 Exhibit No. Description 3.1 Amended and Restated Certificate of Incorporation of KemPharm, Inc. (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on April 21, 2015).
 3.2 Amended and Restated Bylaws, as currently in effect, of KemPharm, Inc. (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on April 21, 2015).
 4.1 Reference is made to Exhibits 3.1 and 3.2 hereof.
+4.2 Indenture, by and between the Registrant and U.S. Bank National Association, dated as of February 9, 2016 (incorporated herein by reference to the Registrant's Current Report on Form 8-K filed with the SEC on February 9, 2016).
+4.3 Form of Note representing the Company's 5.50% Senior Convertible Notes due 2021 (included as Exhibit A to the Indenture incorporated by reference herein as Exhibit 4.2) (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on February 9, 2016).
+10.1 Second Amendment to Senior Secured Convertible Note and Warrant, by and between Registrant and Deerfield Private Design Fund III, L.P., dated January 6, 2016 (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on January 11, 2016).
+10.2 Third Amendment to Facility Agreement, Senior Secured Convertible Note and Warrant, by and between Registrant and Deerfield Private Design Fund III, L.P., dated February 3, 2016 (incorporated herein by reference to the Registrant's Current Report on Form 8-K as filed with the SEC on February 9, 2016).
+10.3# Employment Agreement by and between the Registrant and Daniel L. Cohen, dated as of April 13, 2016.
+10.4# Amended and Restated Employment Agreement by and between the Registrant and Sven Guenther, dated as of April 13, 2016.
 31.1 Certification of the Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended.
 31.2 Certification of the Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended.
 32.1 Certification Pursuant to 18.
 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 (1) 32.2 Certification Pursuant to 18.
 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 (1) 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-\ Filed herewith
+Filed herewith